Los Gatos, CA, Public Transit

 Some bus stops sit empty.
 Whole neighborhoods have no bus at all.

 Los Gatos has a transit network drawn for a different town.
 Some stops see almost no riders because they do not connect anywhere people are going.
-Meanwhile roughly 13,000 residents live in districts with no fixed-route service, including the mountain communities cut off when Route 76 was discontinued in 2010.
+Meanwhile roughly 13,000 residents live in districts with no fixed-route service at all.

 We ran the federally prescribed cost-benefit analysis.
 Even the current network, flawed as it is, already returns $1.71 in benefits for every $1 spent over 20 years.
 A redesigned network is projected to do meaningfully better.